 For commercial truck market (only), we offer tyre lifespan extending services, including re-grooving or preparation for re-tread.
 These are ways to safely extend the lifespan of tyres – reducing the consumption of virgin material.
 Commercial tyres can be retread up to 3 times!

-We environmentally dispose of any used tyres we can’t recycle, which are burnt in cement kilns for energy.
+We environmentally dispose of all tyres.
 In 2023, we began charging a separate environmental disposal fee for tyres, which was in line with the rest of the market.
-Previously we had displayed this price within the cost of tyre.
+Previously we had displayed this price within the cost of tyre

 Are there further plans for tyre recycling?

-We are tracking exciting technological developments within the tyre market – namely pyrolysis – where multiple parties are significantly investing in UK infrastructure.
-Once operational, this process will convert waste tyres into 4 re-usable materials (Metal, gas, oil and recovered carbon black (RCB) – creating a greater recapture of materials available for second life.
+We are tracking exciting technological developments within the tyre market, namely pyrolysis, where multiple parties are significantly investing in UK infrastructure.
+Once operational, this process will convert waste tyres into four re-usable materials (Metal, gas, oil and recovered carbon black (RCB) – creating a greater recapture of materials available for second life.